The 10 Best Computer Touchpads

 video play icon

 This wiki has been updated 34 times since it was first published in October of 2015.
 Touchpads are essential to most laptops, but they're rarely found on desktop keyboards.
 So if you've grown quite comfortable using the trackpad format, one of these aftermarket options will add convenient functionality to almost any computer.
 The right selection can help to relieve hand and wrist strain without sacrificing control, and some will even enable complex gesture inputs.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Apple Magic Trackpad 2